 Carbon and energy strategy

 The Carbon Management Plan 2013-2020 outlines the commitment and ambition that UWE Bristol has for reducing our impact on the environment.
+The plan is created with the input of students, professional services staff, academics and the Carbon Trust.

-We have committed £1million per year for the life of the Carbon Management Plan 2013-2020, to fund energy efficiency and carbon reduction projects – a 50% increase on previous years’ project funds which were limited to a £0.5m Salix Recycling Fund.
+We have committed £1million per year for the life of the Carbon Management Plan 2013-2020, to fund energy efficiency and carbon-reduction projects – a 50% increase on previous years’ project funds which were limited to a £0.5m Salix Recycling Fund.

 This plan outlines targets and clear implementation plans with estimated cost savings, timescales and resources.
 These are summarised in the Carbon Road Map.